arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-1.md

 ## Database Instance

-* Snapshot of the data in the datbase at a given instant in time.
+* Snapshot of the data in the database at a given instant in time.

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/ddd10f06-0754-48bd-9aa9-5d3660a5d697)